 Where interviewing is conducted on the quayside, the sample is designed to select shifts that are balanced across different days of the week and times of day within a quarter, with each individual shift covering several sailings.
 Where interviews are conducted on crossings, a predetermined number of return crossings are selected for each route, spread across time of day and day of week each quarter.
 As for air sampling, sea passengers are selected at fixed sampling intervals from a random start within each shift or crossing.

-The IPS also samples long haul ships capable of carrying more than 200 passengers at the port in Southampton.
+The IPS also sample also includes long haul ships capable of carrying more than 200 passengers arriving and leaving from Southampton.

 The method used for the tunnel routes is different for Eurostar passenger trains and for Eurotunnel vehicle shuttles.

 The method for passenger trains is similar to that for air travel; time shifts are selected and then passengers are selected at fixed intervals within the time shift.
 Passengers are interviewed after crossing a predetermined line at Ebbsfleet, St. Pancras, and Ashford International stations on arrival or departure.